 Find businesses running retreats in your local area; call them up and ask if they’ve ever thought about adding yoga to their retreat.
 This way you get to ‘piggyback’ onto the retreat.
-That means you make pretty decent money without the worry and hassle of organising a retreat.
+That means you make pretty decent money without the worry and hassle of organising a Yoga Retreat.

 Latest posts by George Watts (see all)